nasa/puma/README.md

 that mimic real materials.
 PuMA also provides a module for interactive 3D visualizations.
 Version 3 includes modules to compute simple morphological properties such as porosity, volume fractions, pore diameter, and specific surface area.
-Additional capabilities include the determination of effective thermal and electrical conductivity (including the ability to simulate local anisotropy), effective diffusivity and tortuosity from the continuum to the rarefied regime, and techniques to determine local material orientation.
+Additional capabilities include the determination of effective thermal and electrical conductivity (both radiative and solid conduction - including the ability to simulate local anisotropy for the latter); effective diffusivity and tortuosity from the continuum to the rarefied regime; techniques to determine the local material orientation, as well as the mechanical properties (elasticity coefficient), and the permeability of a material.

 Some examples of microstructures that have been run in the past are shown in the pictures below, together with PuMA's software architecture schematic.